Sunday, September 4, 2022

 Note that my wife didn't suffer much from the drop in her flat's value.
 The fact that she forked over what amounts to 12.7 kg of gold for her flat back in 2005, didn't translate into any great loss because she financed her purchase with bank credit.

-Similarly for me, my profit was not primarily due to the fact that I got 2 kg more for my house when I sold it.
-It was due to the fact that my bank loan was reduced from 10 kg to 3 kg, with me only paying down 1 kg of this.
+Similarly for me, my profit was entirely due to the fact that my bank loan was reduced from 13 kg to 3 kg, with me only paying down 1 kg of this.

 My wife was lightly burned by her credit financed purchase while I was greatly advantaged.
 Our combined profit ended up at about 12 kg.